WhyToReinventTheWheel/Sql/README.md

 	   RIGHT JOIN ORDERS
 	   ON CUSTOMERS.ID = ORDERS.CUSTOMER_ID;

-#UNION ALL
+# UNION ALL
-	UNION ALL operator is used to combine the results of two SELECT statements including duplicate rows.
+	* UNION ALL operator is used to combine the results of two SELECT statements
+	* Including duplicate rows.

 	SELECT  ID, NAME, AMOUNT, DATE